ribafish/WirelessLabGroup06/group06_hw05/Question1.md

   ```

 ## Runs:

+We had the same settings on both nodes (sender and receiver), to maximise the impact of different settings, as this setup impacts the frame delivery ratio for ACK packets and beacons as well.
+We couldn't make `antenna-a` option to connect, even with highest power, so we used `antenna=b` with lowest transmission power (except for runs 3. and 4., which are required to have substantially different power).

 1. Ani-off, cck-off, ofdm-off, Antenna-b, txpower 0dBm: `weak-off.cap`
 2. Ani-off, cck-on, ofdm-on, Antenna-b, txpower 0dBm: `weak-on.cap`
 3. Ani-off, cck-off, ofdm-off, Antenna-b, txpower 30dBm: `weak-off-30dBm.cap`